 As you can see, each type has its own characteristics.
 They have a lot in common, but web applications usually are more complicated and resource extensive than websites.
 When choosing what to develop consider your business goals and match them with website and web app abilities.

 We hope this post was helpful.
-If you need advice or development assistance contact us via the form below.
+If you need advice or development assistance contact us.